igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

   counter, as explained below in {{lossbit}}.

-Each endpoint maintains appropriate counters independently and separately for each connection 4-tuple and destination Connection ID.
-Whenever this specification refers to connections, it is referring to packets sharing the same 4-tuple and destination Connection ID.
+Each endpoint maintains appropriate counters independently and separately for each connection 4-tuple and Destination Connection ID.
+Whenever this specification refers to connections, it is referring to packets sharing the same 4-tuple and Destination Connection ID.
 A "QUIC connection", however, refers to connections in the traditional QUIC sense.